awsdocs/aws-datasync-user-guide/doc_source/creating-task.md

 ### Creating a task to transfer from Amazon S3 to in\-cloud NFS<a name="task-s3-cloud-nfs"></a>

 Use the following instructions to transfer data from Amazon S3 to an in\-cloud NFS file system that's located in the same AWS account and AWS Region where the agent is deployed\.
 This approach includes transfers from Amazon S3 to EFS, or from Amazon S3 to self\-managed NFS\.
 The following diagram illustrates this type of transfer\.
-For information about how Amazon S3 to in\-cloud NFS works, see [Data transfer from S3 to in\-cloud file systems](using-ec2-agent-in-region.md#s3-cloud-nfs)\.
+For information about how Amazon S3 to in\-cloud NFS works, see [Transferring data from Amazon S3 to cloud file systems](using-ec2-agent-in-region.md#s3-cloud-nfs)\.

 #### Deploying the DataSync agent on an Amazon EC2 instance to write to your destination location<a name="task-ec2-deploy-agent-s3"></a>